David Luongo

-David Luongo (born 13 March 1988) is a French professional footballer who plays as a striker.
+David Luongo (born 13 March 1988) is a French motocross CEO and former professional footballer who played as a striker.

-Career
+Football career

 After playing for Swiss clubs FC Meyrin, CS Chênois and Stade Nyonnais, Luongo signed for Scottish club Livingston in June 2012, alongside Anthony Andreu.
 He never appeared for the club, and left the following summer.

+Motocross career

+Luongo later became involved with motocross, becoming.
+CEO of Infront Moto Racing.